 Ben is a Licensed Professional Counselor – In Training with Counseling Services.
-He takes an eclectic approach to therapy and lends his framework from a Person-Centered, Cognitive-Behavioral, Gestalt, and Impact Therapy lens.
-With 10 years of experience working in higher education and student affairs, Ben is passionate about working with college students and providing a supportive and empowering approach to the various life transitions students experience throughout their time in college.
+He takes an integrative approach to therapy and lends his framework from a Person-Centered, Cognitive-Behavioral, Gestalt, and Impact Therapy lens.
+With 10 years of experience working in higher education and student affairs, Ben is passionate about working with the college population and providing a supportive and empowering approach to the various life transitions clients experience throughout their time in college.
 He also enjoys facilitating group therapy and working with couples.
 Ben holds a professional membership with the American Counseling Association, and the Society for Sexual, Affectional, Intersex, and Gender Expansive Identities.
-He works with clients who present with anxiety, depression, stress, ADHD, eating disorders, OCD, autism, and bipolar disorder, among others.
-Ben also places a special emphasis on his work with clients who identify as LGBTQ and non-binary, and will assist clients in writing letters of support for hormone replacement therapy (HRT), and gender-affirming surgery.
+He works with clients who present with symptoms associated with anxiety, depression, stress, concentration/motivation, eating pattern concerns, mood disorders, and interpersonal and executive functioning concerns, among others.
+Ben also works closely with clients who identify as LGBTQ and non-binary, and will assist in writing letters of support for hormone replacement therapy (HRT), and gender-affirming surgery.

-In his free time, Ben enjoys spending time with his partner, and his Golden Retriever/Collie, Penny Lane, and Australian Shephard, Twyla Rose.
+In his free time, Ben enjoys spending time with his partner, and two dogs.
 Ben also enjoys spending time with his extended family, which includes five nephews.
-Ben is fond of the outdoors, whether it be working in his yard, hiking state parks, or kayaking the local lakes.
+Ben is fond of the outdoors, whether it be working in his yard, hiking at state parks, or kayaking the local lakes.